Abstract

 Kin selection and the evolution of division of labor

-To assess the robustness of our findings on the evolution of division of labor driven by kin selection, independent of group survival benefits, we further examined the influence of survival, dispersal, relatedness, and breeding opportunities outside the natal group.
+To assess the robustness of our findings on the evolution of division of labor driven by kin selection independent of group survival benefits, we further examined the influence of survival, dispersal, relatedness, and breeding opportunities outside the natal group.

 One factor contributing to defense not readily evolving under kin selection alone is that the cost to dominance is relatively small when competing against relatives.
 Another possible explanation is that without group benefits, mortality rates are too high for survival-costly helping tasks such as defense to evolve.
 In Figure S1, we examine the effects of increasing the baseline survival from x0 = 1.5 (as in Figure 2) to x0 = 4.5 (which simulates the addition of a group benefit of xn = 3 to the baseline survival) and x0 = 10 (an extreme scenario that greatly reduces the survival cost of defense tasks; see Eq.
 3.1).

 Our results indicate that even with high baseline survival, kin selection strongly favors work over defense tasks.
-However, in harsh environments (m = 0.3), where the survival costs of defense tasks are minimal (x0 = 10 and xh = 3; Table S2), some degree of task specialization and division of labor emerges (Figure S1).
+However, in very harsh environments (m = 0.3), where the survival costs of defense tasks are minimal (x0 = 10 and xh= 3; Table S2), some degree of task specialization and division of labor emerges (Figure S1).
 Despite this, most individuals still choose to disperse and breed outside their natal territory when no group survival benefits exist (Table S2).
 This suggests that, without such benefits, offspring have little incentive to stay and help due to reduced reproductive opportunities and competition with kin.
 To test this, we eliminated the dispersal advantage by reducing the number of sampled groups from two (f = 2) to one (f = 1), incentivizing individuals to queue for breeding in their natal territory (Figure S2).

-Even when increased philopatry, resulting from reduced outbreeding opportunities for dispersers, potentially enhances the indirect fitness benefits of helping and task partitioning, division of labor only evolves when survival costs are exceedingly low (x0 = 10; Figure S2; Table S3).
+Even when increased philopatry, resulting from reduced outbreeding opportunities for floaters, potentially enhances the indirect fitness benefits of helping and task partitioning, division of labor only evolves when survival costs are exceedingly low (x0 = 10; Figure S2; Table S3).
 This suggests that while kin selection can promote the evolution of division of labor, it does so only under highly restrictive conditions with minimal survival costs.
 Therefore, in natural settings, other selective forces, such as direct fitness benefits, are more likely to drive the evolution of division of labor.

 Effect of increasing the baseline survival x0 to favor the evolution of division of labor under only kin selection.